Basil W. Duke: Later life

 After the war, Duke moved to Louisville, Kentucky, in March 1868.
 He returned to practicing law later that year, with his primary client being the Louisville and Nashville Railroad.
-He served as their chief counsel and lobbyist, despite the L&N Railroad having been a favorite victim of Morgan's raiders during the war.
+Despite the L&N Railroad having been a favorite victim of Morgan's raiders during the war, he served as their chief counsel and lobbyist.

 He was elected and briefly served in the Kentucky General Assembly from 1869 to 1870, resigning as he felt a conflict of interest as a lobbyist for the L&N. Duke was appointed as the Fifth Judicial District's commonwealth attorney, serving from 1875 to 1880.

-Duke became greatly involved in writing the history of the Civil War and related topics.
+Duke became intensely involved in writing the history of the Civil War and related topics.
 He helped to found Louisville's Filson Club (now The Filson Historical Society) in 1884, writing many of their early papers.
-From 1885 to 1887 he edited the magazine Southern Bivouac.
+From 1885 to 1887, he edited the magazine Southern Bivouac.
 He also wrote three books: History of Morgan's Cavalry (1867), History of the Bank of Kentucky, 1792-1895 (1895), and Reminiscences of General Basil W. Duke (a collection of various magazine articles he wrote) (1911).
-A prominent writer of the Southern experience, he neither advocated slavery nor apologized for it.
-Although he believed it was good that the institution was abolished, he insisted that Northern claims of excessive abuse of slaves was exaggerated.
-After 1900, Duke began to withdraw from his public career.
-By 1903 he ceased doing work for the L&N.
+A prominent writer of the Antebellum South experience, he neither advocated slavery nor apologized for it.
+Although Duke believed it was good that the institution was abolished, he insisted that abolitionist claims of excessive abuse of enslaved people were exaggerated.
+After 1900, Duke began withdrawing from his public career.
+By 1903, he ceased working for the L&N.